shawn-hillstrom/prototype-rest-api/README.md

 ## API Specs:

 **community/posts/questions**
+- POST - create new question
 - GET - view all questions
-- POST - create new question

 **community/posts/responses**
+- POST - create new response
 - GET - view a set of responses given a question id or all responses if no query is specified

+**community/posts/bookmarks**
-- POST - create new response
+- POST - create new bookmark

-**community/bookmarks**
 - GET - view all bookmarks

-**NOTE:** PUT and DELETE would also be useful for questions and responses, but are not included here because they are not included in the specifications.
+**NOTE:** PUT and DELETE would also be useful for questions and responses and DELETE would be useful for bookmarks, but these are not included here because they are not included in the problem parameters.

 ### Post questions for other users